Thought you were awesome at Tetris? Guess again.

 - Tetris: The Grand Master ACE (Xbox 360, 2006; aka TGMA or simply ACE) — The only console release of TGM thus far.
 (A port of TAP for the PS2 had been previously in the works but was scrapped.)
 Due to Executive Meddling on The Tetris Company's and Microsoft's parts, ACE's gameplay deviates strongly from other TGM games.

-- Tetris: The Grand Master 4 - The Masters of Round (Arcade, CANCELED; aka TGM4 or (T)MoR) — The latest game in the TGM series, due to come out in 2010.
+- Tetris: The Grand Master 4 - The Masters of Round (Arcade, canceled; aka TGM4 or (T)MoR) — The latest game in the TGM series, due to come out in 2010.
 The new "easy" mode in this game is Konoha mode, a simplified "big" mode in which the goal is to completely clear the playfield of blocks as many times as possible.
-Its answer to Ti's Shirase mode is Rounds, which goes up to at least level 1,400 and puts a new twist on the line-clearing mechanic.
-A location test was held in late 2009, but little details of the game's development have arised since; in fact, an entry on the blog of Arika vice president Ichiro Mihara suggests that the game has been canceled.
+Its answer to Ti's Shirase mode is Rounds, which goes up to at least level 2,500 and adds new gimmicks every several hundred levels.
+A location test was held in late 2009, but the game was canceled in 2010 for unclear reasons.
+The series seems to have died with this, until...

 - NullpoMino — A Java-based open-source clone with a wide variety of modes (not just TGM) and customization, as well as online multiplayer.